moetunes/dminiwm/README.md

   * Option in the config file to not show a panel when a window is open.
   * Last focused window is refocused and the mouse moved to it on desktop change
   * Added option in the config to have new window opened top or bottom of the stack when using atach aside
+  * Added stacking mode
+  * Changed grid mode so first column and second window are resizable

 ###Installation